Becoming A Competent Investor Is A Vital Skill To Master

 5) They measure results honestly.

-That’s why I use the free financial dashboard from Empower.
+Use the free financial dashboard from Empower.
 It puts every account in one place – net worth, allocation, fees, and performance – so the truth is unavoidable.
 You can’t improve what you refuse to measure.

 6) They are always learning.

 I didn’t spend three hours researching and writing a post about how different fund structures trade for fun.
-Sleeping in on a Sunday morning after having the kids to myself for two days would have been preferable.
+Sleeping in on a Sunday morning after having the kids to myself for two days would have been preferable7

 If You Don’t Want to Become a Competent Investor, Outsource the Job

 But what’s not fine is doing nothing and hoping things magically work out.
 Decades from now, you could either end up with a fortune, or wonder longingly where all your money went.
+Small changes in returns compounds into huge differences over time.

 If you’re too busy, disinterested, or honest enough to admit you don’t enjoy investing, the rational move is to outsource your money management that does take it seriously.
 Just like you wouldn’t perform your own surgery or represent yourself in a complex legal case, you shouldn’t half-ass something as important as your family’s financial future.